W-Net-AI/LISP-CV/Readme.md

 definitions in custom directories is out of scope of this instruction, please refer to ASDF manual.

+Note: You may want to change the name of the extracted LISP-CV source folder from "LISP-CV-master" to "lisp-cv-master", to prevent any possible unforeseen issues.
+I don't think there would be, but, better to be safe.
+The caps were just used to make the LISP-CV repo look nicer and do not appear anywhere in the source code.

 If you built OpenCV with the extra modules correctly per this link:

 https://github.com/arjuncomar/opencv_contrib.